 Democratic Republic of the Congo

-Potential or current members/customers — If an individual is from one of the countries with Limited/Targeted Sanctions, we will search the Specially Designated Nationals and Blocked Persons (SDN) List for the name of the applicant, or for the persons wishing to purchase items or attend conferences.
+Potential or current members/customers — If an individual is from one of the countries with Limited/Targeted Sanctions, we will search the Specially Designated Nationals and Blocked Persons list (SDN List) for the name of the applicant, or for the persons wishing to purchase items or attend conferences.

-If the individual is on the list, we will decline their request, citing the ban by OFAC.
+If the individual is on the list, we will refund any money paid and deny participation in AIST, citing the ban by OFAC.

-Specially Designated Nationals and Blocked Persons (SDN) List — OFAC maintains various sanctions lists that may have different prohibitions associated with them.
-A number of the named individuals and entities are known to move from country to country and may end up in locations where they would be least expected.
+Specially Designated Nationals and Blocked Persons (SDN List) List — OFAC maintains various sanctions lists that may have different prohibitions associated with them.
+Several of the named individuals and entities are known to move from country to country and may end up in locations where they would be least expected.